Event Flood Control

 - To be notified about event floods from any of the integrations in a communication plan, specify the planName and leave the integrationName field blank.

 - Set the remaining options to customize the subscription, and then click Subscribe.

 xMatters will now send you a notification whenever event flood control is triggered for the specified integration, and updates if the flood is ongoing.

-The Defender release of xMatters On-Demand introduces a new Event Flood Control page in the web user interface, which allows you to view and manage event flood control rules for individual communication plans and built-in integrations.
+The Defender release of xMatters On-Demand introduces a new Event Flood Control page in the web user interface, which allows you to view and manage event flood control rules for each event source.